CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVLink4-Domains.md

 For GFM to run, the topology file must reflect how the network is wired.
 The same topology file is frequently reused for multiple domains.
 If a topology file was previously used to create a domain, it will appear on this screen.

-Next, upload a file of IP addresses.
+Next, upload your fabric node configuration.
 This is a text file listing the IP addresses for the nodes (GPU nodes and NVL4 switches) that comprise the domain.

 {{<figure src="/images/netq/nvl4-ip-address-file.png" alt="wizard prompting user to upload file containing IP adressess" width="550">}}